Hart District: History

 The new district was initially going to be named Hartley Wintney, after the rural district which covered most of the area, which in turn was named after the village of the same name.
 The shadow authority elected to oversee the transition to the new system requested a change of name to Hart, after the River Hart which runs through the area.
 The change of name was approved by the government on 17 January 1974, before the new district formally came into being.

 The River Hart is said to derive its name from the number of deer in the area, with a hart being an old term for an adult male deer, synonymous with "stag".
 The area historically had several deer parks.
 Hart District Council uses a profile of a stag as its logo.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Hampshire.
+These proposals were withdrawn in September 2026.

 Governance

 Hart District Council provides district-level services.
 County-level services are provided by Hampshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.